simp/pupmod-simp-simplib/README.md

 #### **validate\_float**

-This function has been deprecated.

-Validates whether or not the passed argument is a float.
+Validates whether the passed argument is a float.

 Returns: `boolean`

 #### **validate\_integer**

-This function has been deprecated.

-Validates whether or not the passed argument is an integer.
+Validates whether the passed argument is an integer.

 Returns: `boolean`

 #### **validate\_macaddress**

-This function has been deprecated.
+*This function is deprecated and has been replaced by* ``Simplib::Macaddress`` data type.

 Validate that all passed values are valid MAC addresses.